 Schedule for Verification of Non-Sequestration Offset Projects.
-The verification of GHG emission reductions for non-sequestration offset projects that produce greater than or equal to 25,000 metric tons of GHG reductions must be performed on a Reporting Period basis and cover the Reporting Period for which the most recent Offset Project Data Report was submitted unless otherwise specified in a Compliance Offset Protocol.
-For Reporting Periods in which an Offset Project Data Report for a non-sequestration offset project shows that the offset project produced fewer than 25,000 metric tons of GHG reductions in a Reporting Period, the Offset Project Operator or Authorized Project Designee may choose to perform verification that covers two consecutive Reporting Periods, even if for the subsequent Reporting Period the offset project produced greater than or equal to 25,000 metric tons of GHG reductions.
-If an Offset Project Data Report results in zero GHG emission reductions, the Offset Project Operator or Authorized Project Designee may defer verification until the offset project produces an Offset Project Data Report that no longer results in zero GHG emission reductions.
+For registry offset credits or ARB offset credits to be issued for a Reporting Period, offset verification services must be performed on a Reporting Period basis and cover the Reporting Period for which the most recent Offset Project Data Report was submitted unless otherwise specified in a Compliance Offset Protocol or unless an Offset Project Data Report submitted pursuant to section 95976(d)(2) reports fewer than 25,000 metric tons of GHG reductions.
+For Reporting Periods with fewer than 25,000 metric tons verification may be deferred to the next reporting period such that that verification covers at most two consecutive Reporting Periods.
+For non-sequestration offset projects, offset verification services is not required for a Reporting Period for which the Offset Project Operator and, if applicable, Authorized Project Designee are not seeking registry offset credits or ARB offset credits.